The Day of the Dead: Six spooky ways to celebrate

 Create your own ofrenda with your students.
 Encourage them to think about those who are not with them anymore.
 Students can decorate their ofrenda and add it to a small ofrenda space in your classroom, which would include photos, objects or flowers.

 Alebrijes are papier-mâché colourful statues in the shape of animals.
 These creatures are believed to be guardians or companions in the afterlife.
 Encourage your students to create their own Alebrijes.

 The Day of the Dead is very famous for its food.
 Gather with your students and the community to make sweets, bread and spicy dark chocolate.
-Follow the recipe for sweet skulls, Pan de muertos (bread of the dead) and spicy dark chocolate recipes.
+Try recipes for sweet skulls, pan de muertos (bread of the dead), and spicy dark chocolate recipes.
 Share your creations and foods from your community/country and celebrate in the best way – eating!

-¡Feliz Día de muertos!
+¡Feliz día de los muertos!
 Happy Day of the Dead!

 Note: Dealing with death has different meanings, taboos and beliefs in different cultures.
 Ensure that you are fully aware of your students’ and their family’s beliefs before you broach the subject of death.